Advantage2022/React-Learning/README.md

 ### Drawing App:
 Build a drawing application with various drawing tools (brushes, lines, shapes), color pickers, and undo/redo functionalities.
 This involves utilizing the HTML5 canvas element or libraries like Fabric.js, handling user interaction with mouse/touch events for drawing, and potentially implementing different brush strokes or shapes.
 ### Simple Music Player:
 Create a music player that allows users to upload or stream audio files (consider copyright restrictions), play/pause/stop controls, and potentially display song information or playlists.
-This involves handling audio playback with the HTML5 audio element or libraries, managing playlists in state, and potentially integrating with music streaming APIs (consider limitations/costs).
+This involves handling audio playback with the HTML5 audio element or libraries, managing playlists in the state, and potentially integrating with music streaming APIs (consider limitations/costs).
 ## *Professional (Utilizing Advanced Patterns and Libraries):*

 ### To-Do List with Redux Integration:
 Implement your to-do list application with Redux for centralized state management.
 This introduces the concept of a global state store, actions to update state, and connecting React components to the Redux store.
 ### Netflix Clone (Basic Functionality):
 Build a simplified Netflix clone that allows users to browse movies/TV shows by categories, display details on individual titles, and potentially integrate with a recommendation API (consider limitations).
 This introduces concepts of fetching large amounts of data, implementing efficient data structures (e.g., virtualized lists

+### Drag and drop swimlanes :